-Illuminates when the wheelchair lift is enabled and when the wheelchair lift compartment door and/or the wheelchair access door are open.
+Illuminates when the wheelchair lift compartment door and/or the wheelchair access door is open.

-9 The parking brake is activated when this door is open.
+The parking brake is activated when this door is open.
 Refer to Other Features chapter.

-Opening the door at a speed under 5 mph (8 km/h) will activate the parking brake and sound an audible alert.
+Warning: Opening the door at a speed under 5 mph (8 km/h) will activate the parking brake and sound an audible alert.